jharter1/kubestuff/notes.md

 You generally interact with this overall structure (known as a cluster) via a CLI tool known as kubectl.
 Probably want to set that up as an alias in your Bashrc file, because it has a long name.

 K8s services work at the connection level: when new connections to a service opens, random pods are selected.
 So, if we curl to a node, it counts as an entire connection and ends there: when we use a browser, stuff stays alive for longer than may be expected.

+## LoadBalancer vs. Nodeport

+These both exist to accept ingress traffic.